FireIceMan/GLC_framework/README.md

 (3) Tools that can be used to analyze text/protein sequence.

+- Technical details can be found in `SI.pdf`.

 ## Features
 List the ready features here:
 - Only need $\text{\textcolor{red}{4 parameters}}$ to generate a sequence that satisfies the statistical properties of human text and protein sequence.